 San Diego’s Chinese Historical Museum Features History that Spans the Globe

 For over 12 years, the San Diego Chinese Historical Museum has sought to collect, preserve, and share Chinese American art, culture and history in order to showcase the many contributions Chinese Americans have made to the culture and history of Southern California.
+Truly, this museum is an often overlooked but awesome thing to do in San Diego that is great for the entire family.
 The museum’s permanent collection includes artifacts from both sides of the Pacific, including meticulously researched models of old Chinatown as well as a Chinese fishing village to better represent both worlds Chinese Americans held as their roots.
 The museum in fact is housed in a former mission building for Chinese immigrants.
 The museum expanded with additions in 2004 to better accommodate its growing collection.
 The Sun Yat-Sen Memorial Extension, thanks to a generous endowment from his descendants, features a modern gallery and lecture hall that houses rotating exhibits.

 A Mission of Educational Outreach